EdAlegrid/m2m-can/README.md

     // set payload property to your data source data.payload = i2c.getTemp();

-    // if data value has changed, send data to CAN bus if(data.change === true){
+    // if temp data value has changed, send data to CAN bus from temp_id if(data.change === true){
       console.log('send temp data', data.payload);
       led2.pulse(200);